sandstorm/dev-script-runner/README.md

 On the way up, the first `dev.sh` marked with a comment containing `DEV_SCRIPT_MARKER` is used to execute a task.

-We want the API to be the same when running the `dev.sh` script directly or by using the helper.
+We want the API of the helper to be the same as running the `dev.sh` script directly.
 This is why we decided to NOT introduce a `run` argument for this helper.

-When thinking about ...

-`./dev.sh sometask` & `dev run sometask` vs.

-`./dev.sh sometask` & `dev sometask` then
+This is how we ended up with the following API to run your tasks.

-`./dev.sh sometask` & `dev sometask` **is the clear winner ;)**
+`./dev.sh sometask` or `dev sometask`

 Some functionality will only be provided by the helper, e.g. running an init.
-As we do not want to confuse this additional functionality with running a task, we use UPPERCASE arguments for the API.
+As we do not want to confuse this additional functionality with running a task, we use UPPERCASE arguments for the helper API.

 Example: `dev INIT` to create the files needed in your project.

+**You should not use UPPERCASE tasks in your `dev.sh`!**

 ## Setup